Egbert-Azure/egbert-azure.Github.io/_posts/2024-05-18-Chessconnect-1.md

 If you press the new button, the pair function pops up on the left side.
 After pairing, the connect button changes to green.
 And that’s it.

 You are ready to go.
+Connect turns red if your board power is down to 33%.

 <div style="text-align: center;">
 <img src="{{site.baseurl}}/images/chessconnect2.png" alt="image" width="80%">